 According to the Wall Street Journal, UBS paid for Schwab’s information to, “earn profits by taking the first crack at trading on these orders.”

-Through “electronic front-running” high-frequency (HF) trading firms can buy a share of stock before Charles Schwab’s retail customers.
+Through “electronic front-running” high-frequency (HF) trading firms can buy a share of stock before Schwab’s retail customers.
 When the actual retail orders come though, a HF trader can mark up the price to make the profit from the difference.

-How much did Charles Schwab customers loose from this trading?
+How much did Schwab customers loose from this trading?
 According to an analysis in Flash Boys, “Schwab left at least a billion dollars on the table.”
 Add this to the $285 million the company was paid to sell out its customers and it starts to look like real money.